Avaiga/taipy/CONTRIBUTING.md

     - build: in relation with the build process.
 - `<issueId>` is the processed issue identifier.
 The advantage of explicitly indicating the issue number is that in GitHub, a pull request page shows a direct link to the issue description.
-- `[IssueSummary]` is a short summary of the issue topic, not including spaces, using Camel case or lower-case, dash-separated words.
+- `[IssueSummary]` is a short summary of the issue topic, not including spaces, using camel case or lower-case, dash-separated words.
 This summary, with its dash (‘-’) symbol prefix, is optional.